-- 2.9 As the Bank has no operating branches outside the Kingdom of Bahrain, it is subject only to the capital requirements of the CBB, which currently requires all financial institutions in Bahrain to maintain a 12% minimum CAR. - 2.10 The Bank's capital adequacy position is reviewed and stress tested regularly for various scenarios given the nature of the Bank's investments in alternative assets.
-Reports on the Bank's capital adequacy are filed quarterly with the CBB. - 2.11 During 2011, the Bank continued the development and enhancement of its risk management and internal capital adequacy assessment framework.
+- and negative fair value reserves.
+Local regulations also require that certain investments or exposures should be deducted from Tier 1 capital. - b.
+Tier 2 Capital, which consists of the qualifying portion of subordinated loans and unrealised gains arising on fair valuation.
+Under the CBB regulations, the aggregate amount of Tier 2 capital eligible for inclusion in the CAR is limited to no more than 100% of Tier 1 Capital. - 2.9 As the Bank has no operating branches outside the Kingdom of Bahrain, it is subject only to the capital requirements of the CBB, which currently requires all financial institutions in Bahrain to maintain a 12% minimum CAR and a 12.5% trigger CAR. - 2.10 The Bank's capital adequacy position is reviewed and stress tested regularly for various scenarios given the nature of the Bank's investments in alternative assets.
+Reports on the Bank's capital adequacy are filed quarterly with the CBB. - 2.11 During 2012, the Bank continued the development and enhancement of its risk management and internal capital adequacy assessment framework.
 This framework includes a capital allocation process as well as a process description for scenario analysis of the Bank's strategy.
-It is envisaged that once the framework is finalised and implemented, quantitative details of capital allocated to each business line as well as a scenario analysis of the Bank's strategy will be provided. - 2.12 As a further step in mitigating risks, the Bank follows a policy of diversification in its activities and seeks to minimise the risk exposure to particular geographical regions, counterparties, instruments and types of business.

-2.13 The quantitative details of the Bank's capital adequacy ratio are depicted in the following tables:
+It is envisaged that once the framework is finalized and implemented, quantitative details of capital allocated to each business line as well as a scenario analysis of the Bank's strategy will be provided. - 2.12 As a further step in mitigating risks, the Bank follows a policy of diversification in its activities and seeks to minimize the risk exposure to particular geographical regions, counterparties, instruments and types of business. - 2.13 The quantitative details of the Bank's CAR are depicted in the following tables: